Security Modes

 | Solo home lab, only you access the dashboard | API_KEY_ONLY |

-| You want to give a family member read-only access | RBAC_ONLY |
+| You want strict named-user access with no shared-key bypass | RBAC_ONLY |

 Switching modes